nuodb/nuodb-cp-docs/content/docs/administration/configure/canary-rollout.md

 ---

 NuoDB DBaaS manages NuoDB databases at scale and automates certain aspects of the database lifecycle.
-A pre-defined database configuration preset in the form of [service tiers]({{< ref "./service-tiers.md" >}}) allows users to control fully supported and well-documented database properties.
-Such a reusable configuration provides convenience for the users, but requires extra planning when a configuration change is made, since this will affect many databases.
+[Service tiers]({{< ref "./service-tiers.md" >}}) are a small set of DBaaS administrator-managed, predefined database configuration profiles that expose fully supported and documented settings.
+Because these tiers are shared across many databases, any modification to a tier triggers a large number of resulting upgrades.
+A change in a service tier will be propagated immediately to all databases that reference this tier at the same time.
+This can be potentially disruptive even if the configuration change made is correct, and catastrophic if the change is incorrect.
+To manage this safely, cluster administrators control how these changes are rolled out, using canary deployment strategies to introduce updates gradually and with minimal risk.

 NuoDB DBaaS supports delivering configuration changes progressively to domain and database resources.
 This allows configuration updates to be delivered in a controlled way defined by NuoDBaaS operations best practices and enforced using rollout templates.